-- Locked projects can only be accessed when the viewer is invited by email.
+Locked projects can only be accessed when the viewer is invited by email.

+>

-To see or adjust your current project’s setting, open the Privacy & Sharing area under themenu.
+> To see or adjust your current project’s setting, open Privacy & Sharing.

+>

-If you want to share your project and all of the videos within it, you should set your project to unlocked, and then share the URL with viewers.
+> If you want to share your project and all of the videos within it, you should set your project to unlocked, and then share the URL with viewers.
 That link would look something like: